Alaska Overnight Dog Sled Tours: A Denali Winter Adventure

 This trip is a new addition to our overnight options, and is offered for guests that want the overnight experience but do not have the time and budget for our more popular Sushana River 3 Day Tour.
 This trip goes to a cabin north of the lodge on Slate Lake, with a great view of the Alaska Range and Denali.
 The larger cabin allows this to be an option for groups of 4 or more, with plenty of space.
-Slate Lake Overnight does not have a dedicated training day, so only experienced guests or guests in good physical condition will be able to drive their own teams.
-Others may need to share sleds for the overnight trip with guides.
+Slate Lake Overnight does not have a dedicated training day, so only experienced guests will be able to drive their own teams, and new guests will be paired up with guides for the entire trip.
 Either way, this is a great trip option. $1775/person

 Sushana River Tour – 3 Days